-- At Revised Estimates: A variance report is required if the major expenditure category when compared to the Estimates expenditure category is \$25,000 and 10% over or under the target. - At Financial Statements: A variance report is required if the major expenditure category when compared to the Revised Estimates expenditure category is \$25,000 and 10% over or under the target. - With respect to contractual service targets, a variance report is required if service data is both 10% or more over or under the target and 10 children or more over or under the target.
-Please refer to page 15 for examples.
+- At Revised Estimates: A variance report is required if the major expenditure category is \$25,000 and 10% over or under the Estimates expenditure category. - At Financial Statements: A variance report is required if the major expenditure category is \$25,000 and 10% over or under the Revised Estimates expenditure category. - With respect to contractual service targets, a variance report is required if service data is both 10% or more over or under the target and 10 children or more over or under the target.
+Please refer to page 17 for examples.